brigadier/esphi/README.md

 read.
 Moreover, if you think about using transactions to do update_counter and then read - don't.
 You will get a lot of automatic rollbacks under the load, as transactions use optimistic locking and will refuse to commit if value has been changed by another transaction.
 So use these counters for counting likes, not for generating sequences of unique IDs.
+For sequences serialize it with a `gen_server`.
 Under the hood the counters are implemented with Upsert feature of the Sophia.
 Don't forget to configure the table, which is going to be used to store counters, with the `"db.[table].index.upsert" => "__COUNTER__"` parameter.